 n2 = standard European Volkswagen – Audi paint colour used within the VAG Group on passenger car models

-s = special paint colour of which other uses within the Volkswagen Group are not clear.
+s = special order paint colours applied in European Volkswagen factories of which other uses within the Volkswagen Group are not known.

-Information from the Glasurit website suggests that some colours had a much longer period of use with Volkswagen than we had realised before undertaking the research behind these tables – L15M Zitronengelb being a particularly good example.
+Information from the Glasurit website suggests that some paint colours had a much longer period of use within Volkswagen-Audi Group than we had realised before undertaking the research behind these tables – L15M Zitronengelb being a particularly good example.